dieterwalckiers/la-barraca-admin/README.md

 # Deployment
-gatsby build
+sanity build
-gatsby graphql deploy
+sanity graphql deploy

+(to deploy graphql to a specific dataset (production / development), update the api.dataset in sanity.json)

-gatsby deploy
+sanity deploy